How To Calculate 3x Rent

 Q2: Is the 3x rent rule applicable to all types of housing?

 While generally applied to apartments and rental houses, the principle of aligning housing costs with your income remains consistent regardless of housing type.
-For instance, the same principle applies to mortgage payments when buying a home; generally, lenders assess a similar affordability ratio before approving a mortgage.
+Take this case: the same principle applies to mortgage payments when buying a home; generally, lenders assess a similar affordability ratio before approving a mortgage.

 Q3: Can I use the 3x rent rule for roommates?